EdwardCoyle/ids-enterprise-wc-docs/README.md

 ## How to use

 - Clone this repository
-- `npm i && npm start`
+- `npm i`.
+- Optionally `rm -rf node_modules/ids-enterprise-wc && npm link ids-enterprise-wc` to link a working, local copy of the IDS Web Components.
+- `npm start`.
+This will build and launch `live-server` pointed to the compiled documentation.
-- After the script completes, see the `build/` folder for documentation output (currently only a single file builds)
+- After launch, see the `build/` folder for documentation output (currently only a single file builds).